KissKissBankBank/kitten/README.md

 # kitten

-`kitten` is a components library for Sass.
+`kitten` is a components library based on Sass and React.
 It provides mixins to create flexible components based on your own brand elements (colors, fonts, typographic scale, etc.).

+It is a npm module coupled with a Rails engine that provides a integrated styleguide.

 ![Kittens](http://i.imgur.com/EbGhfDH.gif)